If you ever thought that beans are boring, this creamy flavor-packed white bean soup will blow your mind!

 It’s also freezable: divide among airtight containers (leaving 1-inch space at the top), and freeze up to 2 months.

-- Italian white bean soup
+- Italian white bean soup, loaded with big bold flavors

 If you try this delicious soup, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.